awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

 When manually configuring a CodeCommit trigger that invokes a Lambda function, you must also use the Lambda [AddPermission](https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) command to grant permission for CodeCommit to invoke the function\.
-For an example, see the [To allow CodeCommit to run a Lambda function](how-to-notify-lambda-cc.md#how-to-notify-lambda-create-function-perm) section of [Create a Trigger for an Existing Lambda Function](how-to-notify-lambda-cc.md)\.
+For an example, see the [To allow CodeCommit to run a Lambda function](how-to-notify-lambda-cc.md#how-to-notify-lambda-create-function-perm) section of [Create a trigger for an existing Lambda function](how-to-notify-lambda-cc.md)\.

 For more information about resource policies for Lambda functions, see [AddPermission](https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) and [The Pull/Push Event Models](https://docs.aws.amazon.com/lambda/latest/dg/intro-invocation-modes.html) in the *AWS Lambda Developer Guide*\.